Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Experiments

 \item[Facebook \cite{Rozemberczki2021Multi-ScaleEmbedding}] A single graph of page-page connections on Facebook.
 Used both in pre-training and downstream transfer.
 On a graph level the downstream task is predicting average clustering, and we also evaluate transfer to node classification.
+This task does not use feature information.

 \item[Twitch \cite{Rozemberczki2020KarateGraphs}] Ego networks from the streaming platform Twitch, used both in pre-training and downstream transfer, with a downstream binary classification task.
+This task does not use feature information.

 \item[Roads \cite{Leskovec2009CommunityClusters}] The road network of Pennsylvania.
 Used both in pre-training and downstream transfer, with the task set to be predicting graph diameter normalised by graph size.
+This task does not use feature information.